 You do not know what your organisation will need in the future.
 Thus, you should select a tool with some more tricks in the bag for later and keep your options open.
 When the need arises, you can quickly pay a bit more to get additional features from vendors.
 Otherwise, you might need to go to the market and look at alternative vendors.
 So, you should be aware of all vendor features and not just what you are paying now for.

-You should really dive into the specifics of each feature offered by the tool.
+You should really dive into the specifics of each feature the tool offers.
 For example, some tools are better suited for the construction industry, and some might be better for IT.
 Vendors could provide specific templates and tasks prevalent to the industry, say issues tracking like IT system bugs.

 6. Understanding How Complex is UI

 Some older management tool options are usually reliable but less user-friendly and have steeper learning curves.
 Thus, if you have a large team, the training could add up and getting the smooth usage of the tool will take time.

 My experience suggests that if the tool is too complex, people avoid trying to understand it, and you spend a lot of time booking meetings in their busy schedules trying to teach them.
 So, try to make your life easy and find a pretty intuitive tool.